zeta1999/korali/tutorials/a3-bayesian-inference/README.md

 # A.3 - Inferring Parameter Values with Bayes' Theorem

 In this tutorial we show how to **optimize** and **sample** the posterior distribution of a Bayesian inference problem.
 We will go through the code sample [here](run-cmaes.py) first, and then modify it to get [this code sample](run-tmcmc.py).

-!
-    Warning: Some of the information on this page might be outdated.

 ## Problem Setup